 PHIPA provides detailed rules for obtaining substituted consent where the individual is not capable of understanding the information issue or appreciating its reasonably foreseeable consequences.
 The rules for substituted consent are very similar to those for treatment of incapable persons.
 One can presume an individual is capable until it becomes apparent that he or she is not capable (s.
 21).
-The substituted decision maker for handling of treatment information issues is generally the same as the substituted decision maker for treatment, the list of substituted decision makers is very similar to that under the Health Care Consent Act, 1996 (s.
+The substituted decision maker for handling of treatment information issues is generally the same as the substituted decision maker for treatment decisions (s.
+5).
+If the information issue is not related directly to treatment, the list of substituted decision makers is very similar to that under the Health Care Consent Act, 1996 (s.
 23).
-One minor difference is that a capable person can authorize someone in writing to act on his or her behalf.
-Another difference is that a custodial parent can authorize decisions affecting the personal health information of their child 15 years or younger unless the child disagrees, the child consented to the original treatment on his or her own or for some family counselling situations (s.
+One minor difference is that a capable person can authorize someone in writing to act on their behalf.
+Another difference is that a custodial parent can authorize decisions affecting the personal health information of their child 15 years or younger unless the child disagrees, the child consented to the original treatment on their own or for some family counselling situations (s.
 23).
 A third difference is that a guardian or attorney for property can act as a substitute (ss.
 26(1)).